isaac-sim/IsaacLab/docs/source/deployment/docker.rst

       for the ``_build`` subdirectory where build artifacts are stored.

-The script ``container.sh`` wraps around three basic ``docker compose`` commands.
+The script ``container.py`` parallels three basic ``docker compose`` commands.
 Each can accept an `image_extension argument <#isaac-lab-image-extensions>`_, or else they will default to image_extension ``base``:

 1. ``start``: This builds the image and brings up the container in detached mode (i.e. in the background).
 2. ``enter``: This begins a new bash process in an existing isaaclab container, and which can be exited without bringing down the container.
 3. ``copy``: This copies the ``logs``, ``data_storage`` and ``docs/_build`` artifacts, from the ``isaac-lab-logs``, ``isaac-lab-data`` and ``isaac-lab-docs`` volumes respectively, to the ``docker/artifacts`` directory.
 These artifacts persist between docker container instances and are shared between image extensions.
 4. ``stop``: This brings down the container and removes it.

 The following shows how to launch the container in a detached state and enter it: